 and service charges.

 Fire District water bills can now be paid with a credit card, debit card or e-check.
-You can use
+You can use your

-a payment appears below or can be accessed at
+appears below or can be accessed at

 Customer Meter Reading

 The District’s personnel read meters quarterly for every user category (e.g., residential, commercial, and industrial).

 If meter readings can not be obtained, the District estimates the consumption for that period and then adjusts these

 estimates based on the actual meter reading during the next billing period.
 If meters cannot be read over two meter